 - big pinch of sea salt

-Line a muffin tin with 9 paper liners.
+- Line a muffin tin with 9 paper liners.

-Place the coconut oil in a bowl and microwave for about 20 seconds or until melted.
+- Place the coconut oil in a bowl and microwave for about 20 seconds or until melted.

-Whisk in the maple syrup and the unsweetened cocoa powder.
+- Whisk in the maple syrup and the unsweetened cocoa powder.

-Spoon some chocolate into each paper liner, then refrigerate for about 15 minutes or until firm.
+- Spoon some chocolate into each paper liner, then refrigerate for about 15 minutes or until firm.
 You should have half of the chocolate left over.

-Make the date caramel: Place the pitted dates, sea salt, and 2 tablespoons water in a mini food processor.
+- If your dates seem dry, soak them in warm water for 5 minutes.
+Place the pitted dates, sea salt, and 2 tablespoons water in a mini food processor.
 Process until the dates are pureed and very smooth.
 If needed, add more water.

-Spoon some date caramel into each paper liner.
+- Spoon some date caramel into each paper liner.

-Spoon some more chocolate on top of the caramel in each cup, and use the back of a spoon to smooth it out.
+- Spoon some more chocolate on top of the caramel in each cup, and use the back of a spoon to smooth it out.

-Place in the refrigerator to chill for at least one hour before eating.
+- Place in the refrigerator to chill for at least one hour before eating.
 Store leftovers in the refrigerator.